balu-pinisety/Linked-List-DS/README.md

 Creating Linked List by adding 56 and 30 to 70.

 # UC3-AppendingElement
-After appnding 56 and 30 to 70 and Printing the elements of linked List.
+After appending 56 and 30 to 70 and Printing the elements of linked List.

+# UC4-InsertBetween
+Ability to insert 30 between 56 and 70